alecxander567/Customer-UI-SIA/README.md

 # Customer-UI-SIA

 Customer-UI-SIA is a simple and modern web application for managing customer information.
-It features a user-friendly front end and a powerful backend, making it easy to view, add, update, and delete customer data.
+It features a user-friendly front end and a powerful backend, making it easy to view, add, update, and delete orders for customer data.

 ## Technologies Used